wdalmut/libgps/README.md

-# GPS golang library
+# GPS library

-The GPS library (mixed C and Go)
+The GPS library

 ## Build it